Ever gone through a mini heart attack when the potential client asks: “What are your rates?”

 What Factors Affect Freelance Writing Rates?

-Many factors can affect freelance writing rates.
+Many factors can affect freelance writer rates.
 Let’s look at three major reasons in the freelance world affecting hourly rates.

 This is one of the top reasons for the variation of prices in the freelance world.